flyingmachine/brave-clojure-web/content/2-getting-started.md

 # Building, Running, and The REPL

+There's something powerful and motivating about getting a real program running.
+Once you can do that, you're free to experiment and you can actually share your work.

-In order to learn Clojure it makes sense to invest a small amount of time up front to get familiar with a quick, problem-free way to build and run Clojure programs.
-We'll also go over how to experiment with code within a running Clojure process using a REPL.
-The goal is to have a quick feedback loop where you can try some code, see what it does, and learn from the result.
+In this chapter, you'll invest a small amount of time up front to get familiar with a quick, problem-free way to build and run Clojure programs.
+You'll also learn how to instantly experiment with code within a running Clojure process using a REPL.
+This will tighten your feedback loop, allowing you to learn more efficiently.

 Below, we'll briefly introduce Clojure.
 Next, we'll cover Leiningen, the de-facto standard build tool for Clojure.
 By the end, you'll know